elucian/bee/syntax/keywords.md

 | retry    | Execute a previous case into a trial block
 | solve    | Solve one forward case into a trial block
 | resume   | Used in trial block to continue next case after failure
-| return   | End rule and return control to caller
 | halt     | Create unrecoverable error and stop program
 | over.    | End driver, library or module file.
 Dot suffix is mandatory.